PART ONE: WRAPAROUND TRANSACTIONS GENERALLY

 Future Rules Relating to Wraparounds

-As is the case with many statutes, Chapter 159 of the Finance Code delegates rulemaking authority to an administrative agency—in this case the Texas Finance Commission.
-TFC 159.108.
-The general tendency of administrative agencies to take this ball and run with it by producing a plethora of regulations is well established at both the state and federal levels (The federal Consumer Financial Protection Bureau is a prime example).
-The result is to make this an area of concern for real estate investors who want to engage in wraparound transactions in Texas.
-Wrap transactions may still be done in Texas after the 2022 statutory amendments, but carefully and with attention to TFC rules as they are inevitably released over years to come.
+As is the case with many statutes, Chapters 156 through 159 of the Finance Code delegate rulemaking authority to an administrative agency—in this case the Department of Savings and Mortgage Lending under the jurisdiction of the Finance Commission.
+The general tendency of administrative agencies to take the rulemaking ball and run with it by producing a plethora of regulations is well established at both the state and federal levels (The federal Consumer Financial Protection Bureau is a prime example).
+Wrap transactions may still be done in Texas after the 2022 statutory amendments, but carefully and with attention to both the statute and the rules designed to enforce it.
+More such rules will inevitably be released in the years to come, making this a challenging area for all involved- whether they be real estate investors. lenders, title companies, or attorneys.

 Information in this article is provided for general informational and educational purposes only and is not offered as legal advice upon which anyone may rely.
 The law changes.
 Legal counsel relating to your individual needs and circumstances is advisable before taking any action that has legal consequences.
 Consult your tax advisor as well.
 This firm does not represent you unless and until it is expressly retained in writing to do so.